Velocity Control

 Overview

-This guide explains how Velocity Control works under different card funding structures and how various transactionLimitsType configurations affect available spending limits.
+This guide explains how Velocity Control works for budget cards and how different transactionLimitsType configurations affect available spending limits.

 Fund Management Model